Assignment of major

 Final exams

-- The ADUGS office communicates with the A & R to resolve the conflicts during the add and drop period using the form Approval form for registering in a course with a direct final exam conflict (available on the A & R website).
+2. The ADUGS office communicates with the A & R to resolve the conflicts during the add and drop period by sending a form for registering in a course with a direct final exam conflict filled by the student. (available on the A & R website).

 Mid-term exams

-- The ADUGS office coordinates with the concerned instructors/coordinators if courses are offered by the College of Science or with the ADUGS of other colleges, if the courses are offered by two different colleges, to re-schedule the exam or grant the student a make-up exam.
+2. The ADUGS office coordinates with the concerned instructors/coordinators if courses are offered by the College of Science or by the ADUGS of other colleges, if the courses are offered by two different colleges, to re-schedule the exam or grant the student a make-up exam.

 Coordination for “re-sit” and FSP exams

-- After the official announcement of the grades by the A & R, the ADUGS office circulates, via e-mail, an announcement to all students to apply for “re-sit” exam or failure with supplemental privilege (FSP) exam, if they meet the requirements.
+1. After the official announcement of the grades by the A & R, the ADUGS office circulates, via e-mail, an announcement to all students to apply for “re-sit” exam or failure with supplemental privilege (FSP) exam, if they meet the requirements as defined by the university undergraduate academic regulations.

-- If the student passed the “re-sit” or FSP exam, the ADUGS office handles the grade change as described in 4.4 Grade change.
+8. If the student passed the “re-sit” or FSP exam, the ADUGS office handles the grade change as described in 4.4 Grade change

 New undergraduate courses:

-- After approval by the departmental curriculum committee and the departmental board, the College Curriculum Committee (CCC) member from the concerned department submits the new course data collection form (CDCF) along with the course information form (CIF) to the ADUGS office no later than week 7 of the semester particularly if the course is intended to be offered in the following semester.
+1. After approval by the departmental curriculum committee and the departmental board, the College Curriculum Committee (CCC) member from the concerned department submits the new course data collection form (CDCF) along with the course information form (CIF) to the ADUGS office.

-- The ADUGS office forwards the final HoD-signed and departmental-stamped CDCFs for approval by the Dean.
+6. The ADUGS office forwards the final HoD-signed and departmental stamped CDCFs for approval by the Dean.

-- Upon receiving the approved CDCFs from the Dean’s office, the ADUGS office forwards the Dean-signed and stamped CDCFs to the A & R to update the courses database on SIS and SQU portal.
+7. Upon receiving the approved CDCFs from the Dean’s office, the ADUGS office forwards the Dean-signed and stamped CDCFs in PDF and word to the A & R to update the courses database on SIS and SQU portal.

 Amended undergraduate courses:

-- After approval by the departmental curriculum committee and the departmental board, the CCC member from the concerned departments submits the modified CDCF and CIF, if necessary, to the ADUGS office no later than week 10.
+1. After approval by the departmental curriculum committee and the departmental board, the CCC member from the concerned departments submits the modified CDCF and CIF, if necessary, to the ADUGS office by or before the submission of the loading sheet of the next semester.

 New undergraduate minors:

-- After the CB approval, the ADUGS office forwards the final document of the new minor to the Dean’s office.
+6. After the CB approval, the ADUGS office forwards the document of the new minor to University Curriculum and Academic Policies Committee.

 Amend undergraduate minors: